-A plot of the initial surface elevation and current field is shown in Figure 4.3.
-The figure show that the waterlevel is elevating towards the outer part of the bending.
+A plot of the resulting surface elevation and current field is shown in Figure 4.3.

 Figure 4.3 Contour plot of water surface, Vector plot of depth-averaged flow field.

 The calculation of sand transport in MIKE 3 Flow Model FM is based on the findings of the 3-dimensional flow field.
 The direction of the mean velocity component is found by the mean current direction, corrected for the deviation angle because of secondary flow phenomena (e.g. helical flow).
 In a case like a river bend helical movements are very important and cause direction of the sand transport to differ from the mean direction of the flow.